Erez-IL/govhack2013/README.md

 The data set contains 184,793 rows of data for 229 countries, 264 commodity categories over a 6 year period.

+## Approach

+I think we are best concentrating on overall country data and maybe even limiting that to our 10 largest trading partners.
+If (I think it's a big if) we have time, we could look at other things, but I think we are best getting something displayed visually as quickly as possible and trying to make a video to explain it.

+## Data manipulation

+So far I have:

+- created a database table and loaded the data so we can analyse in SQL
+- generated country totals
+- put it all on github so that it is accessible

 ## Countries

 Note some interesting entries under "countries", such as: